opauloxavier/coursera/README.md

-# coursera
+# Coursera
-Repositorio destinado a pratica dos conteudos do Coursera.org
+Repositorio destinado a pratica dos conteudos do Coursera.org.